tarsil/cookiecutter-pypackages/{{ cookiecutter.package_name }}/docs/sponsorship.md

 ## ⭐ Star **{{ cookiecutter.site_name }}** on GitHub

-Giving a start to {{ cookiecutter.site_name }} is very simple and helps promoting the work across the developers around the world.
+Giving a star to {{ cookiecutter.site_name }} is very simple and helps promoting the work across the developers around the world.

 The button is located at the top right.